Helpful context:

 def multiply(x):

-return x * factor # 'factor' is captured from the enclosing scope
+return x * factor # 'factor' lives in the enclosing scope

 double = make_multiplier(2)